elsewhencode/project-guidelines/README-ir.md

 - Consider using Rate Limiting.

-  _Why:_
+  _چرا:_

   > To protect your APIs from bot threats that call your API thousands of times per hour.
 You should consider implementing rate limit early on.

-- Setting HTTP headers appropriately can help to lock down and secure your web application. [read more...](https://github.com/helmetjs/helmet)
+- Setting HTTP headers appropriately can help to lock down and secure your web application. [توضیحات بیشتر ...](https://github.com/helmetjs/helmet)

 - Your API should convert the received data to their canonical form or reject them.
 Return 400 Bad Request with details about any errors from bad or missing data.